dataminer-site/dataminer-site.github.io/_posts/2022-01-06-time-zones.md

 ## ICU Temporal Binning

-DuckDB already uses an ICU extension for collating strings for a particular locale, so it was natural to extend it to expose the ICU calendar and time zone functionality.
+DataMiner already uses an ICU extension for collating strings for a particular locale, so it was natural to extend it to expose the ICU calendar and time zone functionality.

 ### ICU Time Zones

 The first step for supporting time zones is to add the `TimeZone` setting that should be applied.
-DuckDB extensions can define and validate their own settings, and the ICU extension now does this:
+DataMiner extensions can define and validate their own settings, and the ICU extension now does this:

 ```sql
 -- Load the extension